The vaccine was first approved in 2006, but questions remain.

 Almost everyone carries the human papillomavirus (HPV), and it's usually pretty harmless.
 But a few strains are the main cause of cervical cancer.
 Gardasil, the HPV vaccine first approved by the FDA in 2006, guards against two of these strains, plus two other strains that are responsible for most genital warts.
 Two other vaccines were later approved by the FDA: Gardasil 9 and Cervarix.
 Today, Gardasil 9 is the only one in use in the United States, according to the National Cancer Institute.
 In addition to the four strains Gardasil protected against, Gardasil 9 also prevents infection from five additional cancer-causing types of HPV.

-Since most adults have already been exposed to HPV, the vaccine is recommended for girls who haven't become sexually active yet.
-(The federal Centers for Disease Control and Prevention recommends vaccination at age 11 or 12, but Gardasil is approved for girls as young as 9.)
+Since most adults have already been exposed to HPV, the vaccine is recommended for pre-teens who haven't become sexually active yet.
+The Centers for Disease Control and Prevention (CDC) recommends vaccination at age 11 or 12, but Gardasil 9 can be started as early as age 9.

 So far, so good.
-But the introduction of this new vaccine has stirred up a small fuss.
+But the introduction of this vaccine stirred up a small fuss that lingers even today.

 Perhaps the main fear of the vaccine's opponents is that it might encourage adolescent promiscuity.